-- 1. The election returns from any municipal election shall be filed with the City Clerk, who shall immediately place such returns in a safe or vault, and no person is permitted to handle, inspect or in any manner interfere with such returns until canvassed by the Board of Council Members. - 2.
-The Board of Council Members shall meet [on or before the sixth working day] within the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
-The election returns must then be sealed and kept by the City Clerk for 6 months, and no person shall have access thereto except on order of a court of competent jurisdiction or by order of the Board of Council Members. - 3.
-The City Clerk, under his or her hand and official seal, shall issue to each person declared to be elected a certificate of election.
-The officers so elected shall qualify and enter upon the discharge of their respective duties on the first Monday in: - (a) July next following their election for those officers elected in June 2007. - (b) January next following their election for those officers elected in November 2008 and November of every even-numbered year thereafter. - 4.
-If any election should result in a tie, the Board of Council Members shall summon the candidates who received the tie vote and determine the tie by lot.
-The Clerk shall then issue to the winner a certificate of election.
+- 1. The election returns from a municipal election must be filed with the City Clerk, who shall immediately place the returns in a safe or vault.
+No person may handle, inspect or in any manner interfere with the returns until the returns are canvassed by the City Council. - 2.
+The City Council shall meet within [6 working days] the time set forth in NRS 293C.387 after an election and canvass the returns and declare the result.
+The election returns must be sealed and kept by the City Clerk for 2 years, and no person may have access thereto except on order of a court of competent jurisdiction or by order of the City Council.